djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 Original is on the left above, the repoduction is on the right.
 Redraw in Sprint Layout from scans of an unpopulated board, serial number B4088.
 Project discussion thread on VCF is at https://forum.vcfed.org/index.php?threads/recreating-the-ferguson-big-board.68349/ Currently composite output, serial and keyboard input, and disk operations have been confirmed on v1.0 boards with the appropiate rework documented below.
-Still need to confirm CTC and the extra PIO function as intended.

 Mostly original with the following changes: